Legislative Policy 2022

 • Policies that make it easier to conduct business in Bedford County.

-• Virginia policies to invest in infrastructure to expand affordable broadband and telecommunication services in unserved areas to support education, telework, and telemedicine to enhance our area’s competitiveness in economic development.
+• Virginia policies to invest in infrastructure to expand affordable broadband and telecommunication services in unserved and underserved areas to support education, telework, and telemedicine to enhance our area’s competitiveness in economic development.

-• Funding for business growth and expansion programs such as the Enterprise Zone Program.
+• Continued funding for business growth and expansion programs such as the Enterprise Zone Program.

 • Continued use of Historic Tax Credits as a revitalization tool.